-These are the Black Friday Apple deals we’re expecting to see in 2021
+These are the best early Black Friday Apple deals available now

 The best way to ensure you’re prepared is to set up accounts with all the big retailers, including Amazon, Argos, Currys and Very.
 This makes shopping on the day easier and quicker, and it means you’ll be less likely to miss out on a deal.
 If you’re after next-day delivery, sign up for Amazon Prime or start a free 30-day trial in the lead up to the event.

-We’d also advise you to sign up to any newsletters from your favourite retailers that are likely to sell Apple products.
+We’d also recommend signing up to any newsletters from your favourite retailers that are likely to sell Apple products.
 It’s the best way to ensure that you’ll be the first to know when the sales start and have access to any discount codes you may need.

 Download the apps of your favourite retailers and follow them on social media too, as they often promote certain dates and products ahead of the sale.

-We’d also recommend reading the retailer’s returns policy if you’ve not shopped there before.
+You should also read the retailer’s returns policy if you’ve not shopped there before.
 And finally, ensure your anti-malware software is up to date.
 Read our review of the best solutions here.

 Tips for shopping the Apple Black Friday 2021 sale